Speaker Johnson tells House Republican to address affair allegations but says he shouldn’t resign

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Piper Hudspeth Blackburn, Alison Main and Rebecca Legato contributed to this report.
+CNN’s Piper Hudspeth Blackburn, Alison Main, Rebecca Legato and Lauren Fox contributed to this report.